M.F.A. Columbia University School of the Arts

 B.A.
 Washington University

-More than 200 poems and stories of mine have appeared in journals including American Poetry Review, The New Yorker, The New Republic, The Paris Review, Pleiades, and The Yale Review.
-I have published essays and reviews in journals such as The Believer, The Huffington Post, The New York Times Book Review, and The New Yorker, and been awarded residency fellowships from the Corporation of Yaddo, Fundacíon Valparaiso, the MacDowell Colony, and the Virginia Center for the Creative Arts.
+More than 250 poems and stories of mine have appeared in journals including American Poetry Review, The New Yorker, The New Republic, The Paris Review, Pleiades, and The Yale Review.
+I have published essays and reviews in journals such as The Believer, The Huffington Post, The New York Times Book Review, and The New Yorker, and been awarded residency fellowships from the American Academy in Rome, the Corporation of Yaddo, Fundacíon Valparaiso, the MacDowell Colony and the Virginia Center for the Creative Arts.

 ENG 110 Literature and Social Change